buchachon - Fotolia

 Moving from the cutting edge to the enterprise was a clear goal for Google at its recent Google Cloud Next '19 user conference.
-It was the first such event since enterprise computing veteran Thomas Kurian, former president of product development at Oracle, took over Google Cloud operations late last year.
+It was the such event since enterprise computing veteran Thomas Kurian, former president of product development at Oracle, took over Google Cloud operations late last year.

 Kurian made clear to conference attendees that Google will make databases and data management integral to its cloud efforts.
-He pointed to an upcoming beta release of Cloud Data Fusion integration services, new database migration services, AutoML services, and deeper upcoming support for PostgreSQL and SQL Server relational databases as cloud services.
+He pointed to an upcoming beta release of Cloud Data Fusion integration services, database migration services, AutoML services, and deeper upcoming support for PostgreSQL and SQL Server relational databases as cloud services.

 Google intends to broaden its offerings for enterprise cloud data management with these various agreements with third-party software providers -- many of which are glad to align with what is considered a top-notch AI operation.

 Digging for data